raspberrypilearning/sense-hat-marble-maze/worksheet.md

 	![maze1](images/maze1.jpg)

-1. Once you have drawn your maze, write the initial of the colour used for each square.
+1. Once you have drawn your maze, write down the initial of the colour used for each square.

 	![maze2](images/maze2.jpg)

 1. Now you can implement this in code.
-First you'll need to define the colours that you are using.
+First, you'll need to define the colours that you are using.

 	```python
 	r = (255,0,0)